swc4848a/node-capwap/doc/faq.md

 #### Q: AP Config Download: when AP reboots how does it get its config downloaded to begin with (ex: its platform profile, SSIDs to broadcast, MAC access control, associated QoS profile, etc)?

-when APServer start [DB Load](#db-load) cwAcCmfInit2 function will iterate modules table to load all the moduels from database the database loading order is important we need load account first and then some others each load_xxx function define the related context init method and SQL which is good start to understand the database design
+when APServer start [DB Load](#db-load) cwAcCmfInit2 function will be called
+it iterate modules table to load all the moduels from database
+the database loading order is important we need load account first and then some others
+each load_xxx function define the related context init method and
+SQL which is good start to understand the database design

 ```c
 // order is important, NOT change if you are not sure